Police Looking For Missing Philadelphia Mom Regina Strickland, Her 2 Young Children

 PHILADELPHIA (CBS) — Philadelphia Police are trying to find a mother and her two young children.
-This is 20-year-old Regina Strickland.WATCH LIVE: Mayor Kenney To Announce Sweepstakes To Encourage Philadelphians To Get COVID-19 Vaccine
+This is 20-year-old Regina Strickland.How To Watch The 'Ring Of Fire' Solar Eclipse On June 10

-Police say the young mother, a 2-year-old and a 5-month-old baby are all missing.READ MORE: Philadelphia Weather: Hot, Humid Start To Week As Temperatures To Soar Into 90s Once Again; Heat Advisory In Effect
+Police say the young mother, a 2-year-old and a 5-month-old baby are all missing.READ MORE: Philadelphia Weather: Dangerous Heat Persists On Tuesday Despite Scattered Showers

 Strickland was last seen Thursday afternoon on School House Lane in Germantown.

-Police haven’t provided any photos of the children.MORE NEWS: Historic McNeal Mansion In Burlington Goes Up In Flames
+Police haven’t provided any photos of the children.MORE NEWS: VOTER GUIDE: New Jersey Primary Election 2021

 If you have seen Strickland, please call police.